Île Raphael: Population

 Today, Île Raphael's population amounts to around 40 people and constitutes the majority of Saint Brandon's entire resident population.
 Some employees of Raphael Fishing Company stay and work on the island for periods of up to seven months, depending on the season.

-Key Biodiversity Area
+Key biodiversity area

 In 1968, the island was visited by the Mauritian scientist France Staub and his seminal work called Birds of the Mascarenes and Saint Brandon was partially based on his experiences here.
-In the Chapter (7) called Seabirds of Saint Brandon, Staub lists breeding seabirds and determines that Saint Brandon then had amongst 'the largest colonies in the world of Sooty Tern'.
+In Chapter (7) called Seabirds of Saint Brandon, Staub lists breeding seabirds and determines that Saint Brandon then had amongst 'the largest colonies in the world of Sooty Tern'.

 This island is located on the Cargados Carajos coral reef atoll system, part of a CEPF designated Key Biodiversity Area (KBA) in the Southwest Indian Ocean.
 The Cargados Carajos are closely skirted by busy Southeast Asian shipping lanes (North and South of the Archipelago) making its unique ecosystem vulnerable to a variety of risks which pose threats to its long-term existence as a Key Biodiversity Area.